Putila-Mihai/StaticAnalyser/README.md

-This is a lightweight, automated tool designed for static analysis of **ELF binaries**.
+Thi sis a lightweight, automated tool designed for static analysis of **ELF binaries**.

----

-## ✨ Features

-This analyzer offers a comprehensive overview of ELF binary structure and content, including:
+Mini analyzer that offers a brief overview of ELF binary structure and content, including:

 * **ELF Structure Analysis:** parsing of the ELF header, sections, and segments.
 * **Symbol Extraction:** Identification and listing of function and data symbols(if ELF is not stripped)